Hunting Season 2021-22

 Remember: It's always a good idea to wear bright colors when in the woods during hunting season, no matter where you go.
 Stay safe!

-Click here for information on the 2020 Bear Hunt which starts Oct 12, 2020.
+Click here for information on the New Jersey Bear Hunt.
+There is no bear hunt for 2021.
 In New Jersey, all state lands, including all state forests, parks, recreation areas, historic sites, natural areas and wildlife management areas, remain closed to hunting of black bears.
 Bears may be hunted on municipal, county, or federal land open to bear hunting and any private property.

 Click here for the New York New Jersey Trail Conference's Top 10 List of No-Hunting Hike Areas In New York And New Jersey